 Have you ever wondered what is vestibular neuritis?

 Vestibular neuritis is a disorder that affects a nerve in the inner ear that controls balance and hearing.
-It causes problems with dizziness, balance, and concentration; some people also experience nausea and even vomiting.
+It causes problems with vertigo, balance, and concentration; some people also experience migraines, nausea and even vomiting.

 What Causes Vestibular Neuritis?

 This unpleasant condition is most often caused by common viruses, including cold viruses, herpes simplex, chicken pox, shingles, mumps, flu, and hepatitis.

 Polio, which is now rare in the US, can also cause it, as well as certain kinds of bacteria.

 The infections may originate somewhere else in the body, but if one of them attacks the vestibulocochlear nerve, it can result in vertigo (dizziness).
 Some people become disoriented as well as they try to literally rebalance themselves.

 A condition called nystagmus, which causes uncontrollable rapid eye movement is a more severe but significant symptom.
 Luckily, the worst vertigo is usually resolved within a couple of days, but some patients continue to have other symptoms for several weeks until the virus clears out.